ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 Anxiety & Depression

 ADHD frequently co-occurs with anxiety and depression.
-This is often a direct response to years of judgment, criticism, and negative evaluations in systems not designed for you.
+This is often a direct response to years of judgment, criticism, negative evaluations and masking in systems not designed for you.
+Your therapist can offer cognitive and behavioral strategies to support.

 Relationships & Communication

 ADHD affects how you show up in friendships, partnerships, and family.
-We address the relational patterns, including masking, people-pleasing, and impulse control.
+We address relational patterns including masking, people-pleasing, and impulse control.

 Late Diagnosis & Identity

-As BIPOC, LGBTQ+, or AFAB people who often receive an ADHD diagnosis later in life can often trigger grief, relief, and a need to reprocess your entire history.
+For BIPOC, LGBTQ+, or AFAB people who receive an ADHD diagnosis later in life, it can trigger grief, relief, and a need to reprocess your entire history.
 We can hold that with you.

 Your Path to Clarity in LA